 This isn’t surprising at all.
 They matched virtually every style of watch because of their simplicity.

 Calf and alligator leather

-Straps made of materials other than pigskin were more likely to be found on dress watches.
+Straps made of materials other than pigskin were often used on dress watches.
 Obviously, not exclusively, at least that’s the case with calf leather.
-Still, calfskin straps were mostly used on the more expensive models by a particular brand.
+Still, calfskin straps were mostly used on the more expensive models.

 Now, this obviously doesn’t mean, that luxury dress watches weren’t equipped with pigskin bands.
 As shown in the example of the Omega Centenary, they were.
 It’s hard to call anything here a rule.
-When you’re looking for a period-correct band, it’s more about the likelihood of the combination being correct.
-While that alone is nothing definitive, it’s enough to make a satisfying choice.
+When you’re looking for a period-correct band, it’s about the likelihood that a certain combination was used.
+It’s not definitive but it’s enough to make a satisfying choice.

 “So, what’s the period-correct band for my watch?”

-As long as you don’t put a field/”military” style watch on an alligator strap, there’s hardly any way of going wrong with a plain calfskin or pigskin.
-The combination will probably be something you could encounter back in the day.
+As long as you don’t put a field/”military” style watch on an alligator strap, you can’t go wrong with a plain calfskin or pigskin.
+This combination was probably used back in the day.

 If you find the original advert for your watch, you’re in luck.
 If you don’t – and in case of obscure and forgotten brands, that’s usually the case – you can only rely on the trends of the era to show you the way.

-It’s pretty much a safe bet, and sometimes a bet is as good as it gets.
-Then again, since it’s a safe bet, can you really get it wrong?
+It’s a safe bet, and sometimes a bet is as good as it gets.
+Then again, can you really get it wrong?

-As long as the style of the strap fits the watch and it’s in line with the straps shown on the ads for watches of a similar design, you’re good to go.
+As long as the style of the strap fits the watch and it’s in line with the straps on ads for similar watches, you’re good to go.